I do not usually use anyone else’s material, but these words leaped off that page at me.

 As I read this quote today, it provoked me to thinking…

 I thought of people who’s walk with the Lord I admire, and I think of God’s servant Heidi Baker, when she had completed her Phd in systematic theology, and God told her and Rolland, to “Go to Mozambique, and sit with the poor, and learn about my kingdom’.

 I think Jesus, the great king, is also the greatest of servants and loves to use, poor, broken people, to teach us about Him.
 He is love, He is mercy, and He is humble.

-In all my study, and depths of prayer and soul searching, I see the needs of this broken world, and am reminded that His love, His power, His grace are sufficient, but if I want to see it.
+In all my study, and depths of prayer and soul searching, I see the needs of this broken world, and am reminded that His love, His power, His graces are sufficient, but if I want to see it.

 “Blessed are the poor in spirit, For theirs is the kingdom of heaven.

 Heaven is where the power of the Holy Spirit is authorized from.
-This is where the Father, receives our prayers through Jesus our high priest and answers in signs, wonders, and miracles…
+This is where the Father, receives our prayers through Jesus our high priest, and answers in signs, wonders, and miracles…

 How I long to see the power of God in the earth, healing the sick, mending shattered lives, hearts, dreams.

 Yet, the kingdom of heaven is for those who are poor in spirit, yet rich in faith.

 Today, I see tremendous things occurring in his kingdom and I have the privilege to be part of some of them.
 Yet, in my own life and family, I need some miracles….